robotsorcerer/robotsorcerer.github.io/_posts/2019-02-15-small-or-large_science.md

 category: [control, stability, optimality]
 ---

-#### Introduction
+## Introduction

 I came across a very dope article in Nature Journal of Science by Wu, Wang from UChicago earlier this evening.
 I was so enthralled by the findings that I threw the rest of my half-eaten dinner away just to digest this very interesting article.
-It compares the impact of the scientific output from large teams versus small teams over a 3 scores period.
+It compares the impact of the scientific output from large teams versus small teams over a three scores period.
 I do encourage you to read the [paper](https://www.nature.com/articles/s41586-019-0941-9) yourself but if you are too busy, here are my key takeaways from the paper.

-#### Takeaways:
+## Takeaways:

-- **TLDR**
+**TLDR**

 Small teams disrupt science and technology by exploring and amplifying promising ideas from older and less-popular work.
 Large teams develop recent successes, by solving acknowledged problems and refining common designs.
 Both small and large teams are essential to a flourishing ecology of science and technology.

-- **Longer version**
+**Longer version**

 (1) Work by small teams will be substantially more disruptive than work by large teams; large teams may be better designed or incentivized to develop current science and technology, and that small teams disrupt science and technology with new problems and opportunities.